Rev. Dr. Raymond R. Wilkinson

 Roanoke news reporters claimed that white citizens of Roanoke were not ready for integration.
 The press was expecting violence to occur during the lunch counter sit-ins.
 However, what the Roanoke press did not know was that the Biracial Committee led by the Rev. R.R.
 Wilkinson held secret meetings at his house in his basement with white store merchants at night from 11pm to 3am in the morning, before the lunch counter sit-ins would take place later that day.
 The meetings were secret, so they all parked their cars in the garage and in the back of Rev. R.R.
 Wilkinson's house out of sight.
 Since white leaders in Roanoke government were being non cooperative on improving race relations, Rev. R.R.
 Wilkinson's strategy to achieve racial equality was to negotiate and make allies with white store owners in Roanoke and bring them into the fold in what the Biracial Committee were planning to do.
 This strategy would help make white store merchants see that change was nothing to fear.
 In those secret meetings, all parties reached an agreement and discussed plans on how to peacefully organize lunch counter sit-ins in Roanoke.

-OUTLAWS FOR EQAULITY
+OUTLAWS FOR EQUALITY

 INTEGRATION OF LUNCH COUNTERS IN ROANOKE